11 minute read

 tx.commit();

-The client should Message#nack to inform STOMP 1.1 or higher brokers that the client did not consume the message.
-It takes the same arguments as the Message#ack method.
+Use Message#nack with STOMP 1.1+ brokers to indicate that the client did not consume the message.
+It takes the same arguments as Message#ack.

 Transactions

-Messages can be sent and acknowledged in a transaction.
+Messages can be sent and acknowledged within a transaction.

-The client starts a transaction using the Client#begin method, which takes an optional transaction_id.
+Start a transaction using Client#begin, which takes an optional transaction_id.

-This method returns an object with an id attribute corresponding to the transaction ID and two methods:
+This returns an object with an id (the transaction ID) and two methods:

-The client can then send and acknowledge messages in the transaction by specifying a transaction indetified by the transaction id.
+You can then send and acknowledge messages in the transaction by specifying a transaction identified by that id.

 // start the transaction